thanasisn/SDR_enhancement_LAP/article/article_doc.md

 in the GHI data of Thessaloniki for the period 1993 -- 2023, which for cloud-free data was attributed to long-term changes in aerosol effects.
-Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulations with the RTM to account for the long-term variations of the AOD.
-As AERONET data start only in 2003, we used for the period 1994 -- 2005 estimates of changes in AOD at
+Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
+High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
+These data are taken sporadically during each day and are less dense compared to the AERONET data.
+By comparing monthly AOD data at
+$340\,\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record data with Brewer data.
+Using the monthly time series of AOD at $340\,\text{nm}$, as well as monthly climatological values of the Angstrom exponent and constant WC of $15.6\,\text{mm}$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
+$55^{\circ}$ for each month in the period 1997 -- 2023.
+The SZA of
+$55^{\circ}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
+A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols.

-$340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in
-$\text{GHI}_{\text{ref}}$ due to aerosols during this period.
+As AERONET data start only in 2003, we used for the period 1994 -- 2005 estimates of changes in AOD at $340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in $\text{GHI}_{\text{ref}}$ due to aerosols during this period.

 According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at $340\,\text{nm}$ is $0.4$ with a change of $- 3.8 \pm 0.93\,\%$